mokhniuk/my-herbarium/__TASKS_FOR_THE_TEAM.md

 ### Update Stories

 Check existing components for missing states.
+Add all icons.

+### Dynamic ID for flowers

+Use something like uuid generator for id's on flowers.js

 ### Update tests